Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: Conclusion

 \section{Conclusion}

-In this study, we proposed a novel probabilistic MF surrogate modeling framework that integrates generative AI with transfer learning to address the significant challenge of scarce and expensive HF data.
+In this study, we proposed a novel probabilistic MF surrogate modeling framework that integrates generative AI with transfer learning to address the challenge of HF data scarcity.
 The framework adopts a two-stage strategy: a generative surrogate is first pre-trained on abundant LF data, and the learned knowledge is then transferred via fine-tuning using limited HF data to construct a final MF model.
 The backbone of the framework is a conditional surjective NF model.
 Unlike traditional bijective NF that preserves dimensionality and thus struggle with high-dimensional response data, our framework incorporates a surjective layer (via a funnel architecture) that enables dimensionality reduction while retaining likelihood-based training.
 This design allows the model to efficiently handle high-dimensional structural responses for given structural model parameters as inputs, providing not only accurate predictions but also uncertainty quantification.

-The effectiveness of the framework was demonstrated using a reinforced concrete slab example in two representative scenarios: strong LF--HF correlation and weak LF--HF correlation.
-In both cases, the proposed MF model exhibited strong predictive performance, accurately capturing the dynamics of high-dimensional time-series responses while providing reliable uncertainty estimates.
+The effectiveness of the framework was demonstrated for two benchmark examples: a rail-sleeper-ballast system and a reinforced concrete slab structure.
+In both applications, the proposed MF model exhibited strong predictive performance, accurately capturing the dynamics of high-dimensional time-series responses while providing reliable uncertainty estimates.
 Furthermore, an investigation on the effect of the amount of HF data used showed that fine-tuning the LF model consistently improves accuracy compared to training with HF data alone, underscoring the critical role of LF knowledge transfer when HF data is scarce.

 The significance of this framework lies in its ability to combine generative modeling with transfer learning, enabling robust surrogate modeling under conditions of HF data scarcity.
 By explicitly quantifying uncertainty, our approach enhances the reliability of predictions, a feature that is essential for risk-informed decision-making in structural engineering.
 Future research will focus on extending this framework to more complex structural systems involving nonlinear and non-stationary dynamics.
 Additional directions include exploring adaptive multi-fidelity training strategies, incorporating physics-informed priors directly into the generative model, and applying the framework to real-world, large-scale structural health monitoring datasets.